What is a Loan to Value Ratio (LVR)?

 Is there a different cost at different LVR’s?

-In 2012 some lenders are offering slightly cheaper interest rate discounts for LVR’s lower than 80%.
+Some lenders offer a slightly cheaper interest rate discount for LVR’s lower than 80%.
 Further, a number of lenders waive some application fees or other associated costs with lower LVR loans.
 This does not mean that you will pay more for a higher LVR, but that some lenders offer some sweeteners for reduced LVR’s.

 What is the most common LVR home loan in Australia?